norswap/autumn/doc/B1-lexing.md

 ## Tokenization in Practice

-The `DSL` class (which you should extend in the class that defines your grammar, as in [A2](A2-first-grammar.md)), holds a field of type [`Tokens`] that will be used to build up the token set.
+The `Grammar` class (which you should extend in the class that defines your grammar, as in [A2](A2-first-grammar.md)), holds a field of type [`Tokens`] that will be used to build up the token set.